-A healthful bowl of curried chickpeas with onions, tomatoes, and spices, served with fragrant turmeric rice and garlicky sauteed Swiss chard.
+A healthful bowl of spicy chickpeas with onions, tomatoes, and spices, served with fragrant turmeric rice and garlicky sauteed Swiss chard.

-I evoked that memorable flavor and richness for the chickpeas in my Curried Chickpeas Bowl with Turmeric Rice and Garlicky Chard.
+I evoked that memorable flavor and richness for the chickpeas in this spicy Chickpeas Bowl with Turmeric Rice and Garlicky Chard.

 And finally, to complete this healthy picture, I sauteed some Swiss Chard, one of my favorite greens, with some garlic and mustard seed.